arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. Deploy the application again, making sure to select the cloud service and the storage account created in Exercise 1.

-	> **Note:** Because the slot that you chose is already occupied by the previous deployment, Visual Studio warns you and asks for confirmation before replacing it.
+	> **Note:** Because the slot that you chose is already occupied by the previous deployment, Visual Studio will warn you and ask for confirmation before replacing it.
 Click **Replace** to overwrite the current deployment.
 	>
 	> ![Replacing the current deployment](Images/replacing-the-current-deployment.png?raw=true "Replacing the current deployment")
 	>
 	> _Replacing the current deployment_

 1. Wait until the deployment completes and navigate to the deployed cloud service.
-In the browser window, complete the form making sure that you choose "_PORSCHE"_ for the **Make** of the vehicle and "_BOXSTER (BAD DATA)_" for the **Model** (the generic error page should be displayed).
+In the browser window, complete the form making sure that you choose "_PORSCHE"_ for the **Make** of the vehicle and "_BOXSTER (BAD DATA)_" for the **Model**.
+The generic error page should be displayed.

 1. Switch back to Visual Studio, open **Server Explorer** and right-click the **FabrikamInsurance** role instance under the **Cloud Services** node.
-Then select **View Diagnostic Data**.
+Then select **View Diagnostics Data**.

 	![Clicking View Diagnostics Data](Images/clicking-view-diagnostics-data.png?raw=true "Clicking View Diagnostics Data")